Trip Server 2

 By default links to the user guide within the application (e.g. the Help menu option), serve the locally installed user guide.
 The location can be overridden in the application's configuration file, see the Configuration section in the trip-server info manual.

 See the PostgreSQL Database Configuration section in the instructions for TripServer v1 to install PostgreSQL and create the database.
-Upgrade the database to support Trip Server v2 by running:
+Upgrade the database to support the latest version of Trip Server v2 by running:

 $ trip-server --upgrade